What is Privileged Access Management (PAM)?

 Access Manager

-This Privileged Access Management module governs access to privileged accounts.
-It is a single point of policy definition and policy enforcement for privileged access management.
-A privileged user requests access to a system through the Access Manager.
-The Access Manager knows which systems the user can access and at what level of privilege.
-A super admin can add/modify/delete privileged user accounts on the Access Manager.
-This approach reduces the risk that a former employee will retain access to a critical system.
+This Privileged Access Management module is the gateway of all privileged accounts.
+This is a single point for defining and applying privileged access management policies.
+A privileged user requests access to a system via the access manager, which is configured to know which systems the user can access and at what privilege level.
+A super admin can monitor the Acces Manager module and add/modify/delete an accounts and all in real time.

 Password Vault

 The Password Vault securely stores and manages privileged account credentials.
-It prevents users from directly knowing or handling sensitive passwords.
-This prevents a manual override on a physical device, for example.
+It prevents users from directly handling sensitive passwords.
 Instead, the PAM system keeps these passwords in a secure vault and opens access to a system for the privileged user once he has cleared the Access Manager.

 Session Manager

-The Session Manager monitors and records activities during privileged access sessions.
+The Session Manager monitors and records activities during the sessions.
 It provides an audit trail of all actions taken by privileged users, allowing for detailed review and analysis.
 Session managers are the cornerstone of security monitoring, incident response and compliance reporting.

 Universal Tunneling